NI Trust Group Voluntary Action Booklet

 Applications are only accepted by email on the form that can be downloaded from the Trust website.

 Please visit the website to read the full guidelines before contacting the Trust Secretary.

 NICVA provides Secretariat to The NI Trust Group and manages NI's funding database, GrantTracker.
 NICVA is not itself a funder, but provides training and advice on fundraising.

-Access to GrantTracker is now available from £40 and Special Offers are available to NICVA members www.grant-tracker.org.
+Access to GrantTracker is now available from £100 a year for NICVA members and £145 a year for non members www.grant-tracker.org.

 Subscribe to eNews